-Where a firm falls within the scope of the Money Laundering Regulations, the regulations require that the firm must identify and assess the risks of money laundering and terrorist financing to which the business is subject.
+Where a firm falls within the scope of the Money Laundering Regulations, the firm must identify and assess the risks of money laundering and terrorist financing to which the business is subject.
 In carrying out the risk assessment this will help you understand the risks you face and means that you should be better prepared to counter them if your firm were to be targeted.